 Qualification

-In the qualification stage the verification shall demonstrate that the design, including margins, meets the applicable requirements5.2.1a.
+In the qualification stage the verification shall demonstrate that the design, including margins, meets the requirements defined in 5.2.1a.

 Qualification shall be carried-out on hardware and software which is representative of the end item configuration in terms of design, materials, tooling and methods.

-The qualification programme shall be prepared considering the product category according to heritage as defined in .
+The qualification programme shall be prepared considering the product category according to heritage as defined in Table 5-15-1.

+For product categories A, B and C, the supplier shall state the qualification status at the EQSR (Equipment Qualification Status Review).

-Table 515-1: Product categories according to heritage
+Table 5-1: Product categories according to heritage